 I have found, more often than not, that the amendment’s advocates and opponents have not read it.
 The exact writing of the Second Amendment is as follows: “a well-regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed”.

 You are not alone if your head is spinning upon reading this poorly constructed statement.
 I argue that the full sentence makes more sense suppressing everything between the second and third commas: “a well-regulated militia, being necessary to the security of a free state, shall not be infringed”.
 In either case, the amendment is absurd in today’s context.
 It’s more aligned with the needs of countries that have a reduced permanent army (like Switzerland), or the needs of a place with a weak footing in the world that is likely to descend into chaos.
 Since the United States has the most powerful army in history, currently funded at the pace of $634 billion per year, the only reason left for anyone to support the “militia” argument is distrust in the government.
 You are not alone if you find yourself thinking about the subversive tone of this logic.
 Moreover, a higher defense budget would make the government more “oppressive”.
 There is an innate contradiction for anyone who supports the second amendment and at the same time, a more powerful US military.
-Furthermore, anyone who actually thinks that local militias have a chance to subjugate the US military is, in my opinion, not thinking properly.
 Finally, let’s not forget about the “well-regulated” qualifier.
 It implies restrictions in the availability and use of guns.

 Perhaps the historical context of the second amendment can help explain its intention.
 The amendment’s origin, as has been recognized by the US Supreme Court, is in the English Bill of Rights.
 It was the reaction of the Protestants to James II’s attempt to disarm them, with James II being the last Catholic king of England.
 Upon his dismissal, the English Bill of Rights sought to reaffirm the right of Protestants to bear arms.
 We must keep in mind that the 17th century was a time of unrest in England, including a fully-fledged Civil War.
 That was the reality then.
 Laws in the United Kingdom evolved since.
 Today, the law tightly controls the general public access to firearms.
 More specifically, the Firearms Act of 1997 has made almost impossible to privately possess handguns.